SharadaShehan/CloudFormation_Templates/S3_image_processing/README.md

-### Template to Process Images Uploaded to S3 Bucket and Store them in another S3 Bucket
+### Template for Lambda Triggered S3 Object Processing

 This template creates two s3 buckets and a lambda function that processes images uploaded to one of S3 buckets and stores them in other S3 bucket.
 The lambda function is triggered by an S3 event notification.